zwenergy/swancolorHD/README.md

 Check the [wiring diagram from WSC motherboard to PCB in the assets folder](./assets/wiring.png) for full zoom.
 <img src="./assets/wiring.png" alt="drawing" width="600"/>

+## Display Connector
+Use a 24 pin same-side (also known as "type A") flex cable with 0.5 mm pitch to connect the display FFC connector of the WSC motherboard to the PCB FFC connector.

 ## Manual Wiring (without PCB)
 The display signals can be easily wired to the FPGA board by using an FFC breakout board and an FFC cable.